athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 Second, by `copying` rather than `linking` prototypes we could inccur a performance cost but again, in our case this cost is negligible.

 <aside class="blog-content__note">For those who want to know why the Reagent team chose to modify the pseudoclassical instantiation pattern I do not really have an answer.
-At the end of the day, they do more or less the same things without any significant downsides.<a href="#why-modify" aria-describedby="footnote-label" id="why-modify-ref">?</a></aside>
+At the end of the day, they do more or less the same things without any significant downsides<a href="#why-modify" aria-describedby="footnote-label" id="why-modify-ref">?</a></aside>

 ## Conclusion